 - Mediating challenging discussions

-The initial session involves the couple meeting with the psychologist at our Halifax office to describe the problem, concern, or challenge that brings them to therapy; each person will have a chance to express how they perceive their relationship concerns.
-Following the initial session, the clinician will then meet with each partner for one individual session to further explore the perspectives of each partner.
+The initial session involves the couple meeting with the psychologist to describe the problem, concern, or challenge that brings them to therapy.
+Each person will have a chance to express how they perceive their relationship concerns.
+Following the initial session, the clinician will then meet with each partner for one individual session, to further explore the perspectives of each partner.
 The psychologist will also ask about individual family histories, values, and beliefs, in addition to any traumas and relational experiences that may be important for understanding current relationship challenges.

 Sue Johnson is one of the pioneers of modern couples therapy and her version of Emotion Focused Therapy has quickly become one of the most empirically validated approaches to working with couples.
 From this perspective, and drawing from attachment theory, this book outlines some of the fundamental ingredients for relating to one another in an emotionally meaningful way.
 This book is an excellent adjunct to couples therapy.
 Couples who read parts of this book are often surprised and comforted by how many of the vignettes explain their situation or describe how they feel in their relationship.

 Seven Principles for Making Marriage Work (John Gottman)